amyasnikov/validity/docs/features/custom_pollers.md

 class ScrapliPoller(CustomPoller):
-    # this class/function will be supplied with poller parameters
+    # this class/function is supplied with poller parameters
     driver_factory = Scrapli
     # Scrapli class expects "host" param containing ip address of the device
     host_param_name = 'host'
-    # This driver method (if defined) will be called to open the connection.
+    # This driver method (if defined) is called to open the connection.
     driver_connect_method = 'open'
-    # This driver method (if defined) will be called to gracefully close the connection.
+    # This driver method (if defined) is called to gracefully close the connection.
     driver_disconnect_method = 'close'

     def poll_one_command(self, driver: Scrapli, command: Command) -> str: